We follow the money to reveal how this trophy hunter makes huge profits by not adequately compensating the NG13 communities in Botswana

 Sign this petition and help to save thousands of wild African grey parrots!

-The CEO of Africa Geographic implores people to help ensure a controversial new documentary about rhinos is completed without censorship.
+STROOP: Our CEO implores YOU to help ensure a controversial new documentary about rhinos is completed without censorship

 27 things you need to know about lion trophy imports in the US, and the impact hunting is having on lions in Africa.